MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

     console.log("1 - Subscribed to SelfState, getting pose");
     if (typeof data.message != "string") {

-        // The status of the SLAM system is contained within data.message.
-Declare a variable runMode to hold the current status of the SLAM system. let runMode = data.message.runMode;
+        // Assign the status of the SLAM system to runMode. let runMode = data.message.runMode;
-        // Print a message to the console with the value of this variable to see the current status of the SLAM system as the program runs. console.log("runMode: " + runMode);
+        // Print the value of runMode to the console. console.log("runMode: " + runMode);
     }
 }